WalledMahmoud/USD-to-EGP-Currency-Converter/README.md

 2. Enter the amount you want to convert from USD to EGP.
 3. Click the "Convert" button to see the conversion results.
 4. View the converted amounts in both black market and legal market exchange rates.
+5. Financial losses between the two market rates are shown, along with a message indicating which market is better.
-5. The time and date of the last conversion are displayed at the bottom for reference.
+6. The time and date of the last conversion are displayed at the bottom for reference.

+### Development:
+- This extension was developed using HTML, CSS, JavaScript, and the Chrome Extension API.

+### Credits:
+- <a target="_new" href="https://p2p.binance.com">Binance P2P</a>: Used for fetching black market rates.
+- <a target="_new" href="https://exchangerate-api.com">exchangerate-api</a>: Used for fetching legal market rates.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.